thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Introduction/fire-app-builder-release-notes.md

 ### Known Issues {#known_issues}

-*  *Facebook Authentication Component.* With the [Facebook Authentication Component][fire-app-builder-facebook-auth-component], if users choose "Log in Later" when prompted by the Facebook Authentication Component, they are never asked about logging in later.
-(Users should be re-prompted after a period of time.)
 *  *Recommended Content*.
 Recommended content matches (which are based on tags in the feed) will match unlimited content if many items have the same tags.
 (The content matches should have an item limit.)
 *  *In-App Purchasing Component.* With the [In-App Purchasing Component][fire-app-builder-amazon-in-app-purchase-component], purchases made on other devices won't be acknowledged in the app until a user either restarts the app or attempts to play the content.
 (The app should refresh purchased items when the state goes to the background.)
 *  *Splash screen.* Loading the feed initially can take some time on splash screen.
 (The initial load time should be faster.)